usnistgov/OSCAL/src/metaschema/milestone3_changes.md

 ## Reading the change log

 The models are described using OSCAL Metaschema terminology.
-Depending on the OSCAL representation you prefer (for example, XML or JSON), the object in question may be represented as a labeled property or unlabeled array member (in JSON), an element or attribute (XML), an object with or without a nominal data value associated (such as at leaf nodes of the nominal information network).
+Depending on the OSCAL representation you prefer (for example, XML or JSON), the object in question may be represented as a labeled property or unlabeled array member (in JSON) or as an element or attribute (XML).
+Similarly, in either case it may be an object with or without a nominal data value associated (such as at leaf nodes of the nominal information network), or alternatively a composite of other objects.

 Refer to docs on Metaschema language and mappings into data objects, especially
 [Terminology](https://pages.nist.gov/metaschema/specification/concepts/terminology/)